peytoncordero/DRI25/command-line.md

 $ cat nypl_items.csv | uniq -d
 ```

-In this line, we are combining two commands, the first one is to print out the data.
-The second one is the `uniq` command with the `-d` flag, which is the option to print out the lines that have duplicates.
+In this line, we are combining two commands:
+- The first one is to print out the data.
+- The second one is the `uniq` command with the `-d` flag, which is the option to print out the lines that have duplicates.

 ## Review

-**Challenge**
+### Challenge

 Use the commands you’ve learned so far to create a new version of the nypl_items.csv file with the duplicated lines removed.
 Hint: we created a new version of our cheat sheet after sorting it alphabetically.